 Trade association Is your position on climate change consistent with theirs?
 Please explain the trade association's position How have you, or are you attempting to, influence the position?
-ALFA Consistent The Assisted Living Federation of America (ALFA) is the largest national association exclusively dedicated to professionally managed, resident-centered senior living communities and the seniors and families they serve.
-ALFA's programs promote business and operational excellence through education research, publications, professional networking and online tools.
-Since 2009, ALFA has issued an annual energy survey of senior care communities with the purpose of obtaining detailed national benchmarking information on energy, consumption, costs, fuel sources, and services that drive energy use in senior care communities.
+Argentum's programs promote business and operational excellence through education research, publications, professional networking and online tools.
+Since 2009, Argentum has issued an annual energy survey of senior care communities with the purpose of obtaining detailed national benchmarking information on energy, consumption, costs, fuel sources, and services that drive energy use in senior care communities.
 The results of the survey were shared with the Environmental Protection Agency (EPA) with the goal of creating an ENERGY STAR rating system for senior care communities.
 Using survey results, the ENERGY STAR rating system for senior living communities launched in 2011.
-Additionally, ALFA added a "Going Green, Saving Green: Energy, Recycling, and Expense Reductions Strategies" category to the Best of the Best contest in 2013 utilizing ENERGY STAR's Portfolio Manager benchmarking tool.
+Additionally, Argentum added a "Going Green, Saving Green: Energy, Recycling, and Expense Reductions Strategies" category to the Best of the Best contest in 2013 utilizing ENERGY STAR's Portfolio Manager benchmarking tool.
 The inability of commercial building owners to access whole-building energy data, including energy consumption data in separately metered tenant spaces, restricts the capacity of both building owners and tenants to make informed decisions to drive energy efficiency improvements.
-This category aggregates whole-building data, which provides vital information to the building owner while protecting the privacy concerns of tenants.
-Ventas has worked to certify several ENERGY STAR senior care communities after ALFA and the EPA partnered to establish the program.
-Ventas is an ALFA President's Council member.
-Annually, Ventas participates in ALFA Best of the Best contests and won an "Award of Excellence" in 2012 for Atria Tamalpais Creek.
-The building is a 1970s-built Ventas-owned property that received a redevelopment refresh and repositioning that earned a LEED Silver certification.
+This category aggregates whole-building data, which provides vital information to the building owner while protecting the privacy concerns of tenants. the program.
+Ventas is an Argentum President's Council member.
+Annually, Ventas participates in Argentum's Best of the Best contests and won an "Award of Excellence" in 2012 for Atria Tamalpais Creek.
+The building is a 1970s-built Ventas-owned property that received a redevelopment refresh and re- positioning that earned a LEED Silver certification.
 BOMA Consistent BOMA International supports tax incentives for energy efficiency upgrades and calls on Congress to consider conservation and demand side management tools, such as tax incentives, to address the growing energy challenge.
 BOMA International supports voluntary and incentive-based programs for reducing greenhouse gas (GHG) emissions.
-BOMA International also believes the value of GHG reductions will accelerate building energy efficiency investments most efficiently if the benefits BOMA (Building Owners and Managers Association) International has taken a number of positions on climate change legislation and put forth efforts to increase the benefit of energy- efficient real estate investments to owners and operators.
-Ventas, as a building owner of over 1,600 health care properties in the U.S., Canada, and the United Kingdom. supports BOMA's position.
+BOMA International also believes the value of GHG reductions will accelerate building energy efficiency investments most efficiently if the benefits accrue directly to the building that makes these investments.
+In other words, buildings - not utilities - need to accrue any credits or offsets in a regulatory cap and trade program.
+Legislation BOMA (Building Owners and Managers Association) International has taken a number of positions on climate change legislation and put forth efforts to increase the benefit of energy- efficient real estate investments to owners and operators.
+Ventas, as a building owner of nearly 1,300 health care properties in the U.S., Canada, and the United Kingdom supports BOMA's position.